CopernicaMarketingSoftware/Documentation/SMTPeter/smtp-credentials.md

 * change envelope address to collect bounces
 * modify html code to contain inline css attributes

-The above table holds all the properties that can be associated with a login/password pair.
+The above list holds the properties that can be associated with a login/password pair.
 When you use the dashboard to create a login, you can select the features to use for that login.